CDAT/cdms/docs/source/manual/cdms_1.rst

 ^^^^^^^^^^

-CDMS provides extensive support for time values in the cdtime module. cdtime also defines a set of calendars , specifying the number of days in a given month.
+CDMS provides extensive support for time values in the cdtime module. cdtime also defines a set of calendars, specifying the number of days in a given month.

 Two time types are available: relative time and component time .